CEO and founder of the Latte Lounge

 To my surprise, within 24 hours of setting up the group I had 2,000 new members.
 In 48 hours that had doubled to 4,000, and so The Latte Lounge (top tips for women over 40) was created.

-Today, after two and a half years, we have over 15,000 women across 69 countries in the world.
+Today, after almost five years, the Facebook group has over 20,000 members across 69 countries in the world.

 Doctors need better training to understand and spot perimenopause symptoms, and women need to be educated from an early age on what the word perimenopause means.